jeremyrenaudin/snake-game/README.md

 - `food.py`: package to model the food.
 - `scoreboard.py`: package to initialize a scoreboard.
 - `data.txt`: text file to store the highest score.

+## Keys to play
+Simply play using Up, Down, Left and Right arrow keys.